devassistant/guidelines-fedora/guidelines-da.md

 Index](https://dapi.devassistant.org) in the form of DAP (DevAssistant Package) files.
 If you want to include a DAP into the main Fedora repositories, you can do so.
 This document outlines the rules involved.

+**Note:** Packaged DAPs only work with DevAssistant 0.10.0 and newer.
+They can not be used with DevAssistant versions 0.9.\* packaged in Fedora 21 and earlier.

 ##How to package a DAP